robashton/purerl-cookbook/editors/vscode.rst

 VSCode is probably the simplest IDE to get up and running with, as there is simply a couple of extensions installable by the built-in extension manager.

+* `purescript-language-server <https://github.com/nwolverson/purescript-language-server>`_: The language server
 * `vscode-language-purescript <https://github.com/nwolverson/vscode-language-purescript>`_
 * `vscode-ide-purescript <https://github.com/nwolverson/vscode-ide-purescript>`_

-The former *should* be automatically installed by the latter so is only here for completeness.
+The fist vscode extension *should* be automatically installed by the secone one so is only there for completeness.
 The above being a complete package in a single place also means little documentation is required here cos it exists over there..

 For the demo project, a spago setup is useful; That just means setting the following values in your *settings.json*